gsi-ee/stream/Readme.txt

 8) Files from cern-oct12 (CERN/PS) and cern-gem12 (CERB/SPS)
    beamtimes can be processed (at least primary data selection).
    For GEM detector-mapping (second step) is implemented. can be processed.
 See applications folder for examples
+9) Solid time model.
+Universal time unit is seconds.
+   Each subsystem able to provide continuous time scale without any overflows, which are typical problem of simple binary counters.

 To be done in near future:
 1) Precise time calibration, was missing completely in onlinemonitor.
-   For a moment simple linear interpolation between two syncs are used
+   For a moment simple linear interpolation between two syncs are used.
+   Now, when all local times are continuous, it is possible to implement calibration coefficients with smoothing instead of simple interpolations.
 2) More complex rules for Region-of-Interests (RoI) definitions.
    One could use correlation between several channels for that.
-3) No-trigger mode, when synchronized data delivered to next step
+3) Regular time intervals - model of time slices.
+In such case all data (with some duplication) should be delivered to next step
-4) Spadic, MBS, EPICS support -
+4) Spadic, EPICS support - just to enable beamtime analysis
-5) I/O for event data
+5) I/O for event data - raw and ROOT format
 6) ROOT-only and ROOT-free running engines